Formation Skydiving

 4-Way:

-A team of four and their videographer exit the plane from 10,500 ft.
-Above Ground Level (AGL).
-They have thirty five seconds from their exit to complete as many of the scoring formations for that round as possible.
-Each round has a separate draw of formations.
-There are ten rounds in 4-way Formation Skydiving.
-There are four competitive classes: Beginner, Intermediate, Advanced and Open.
+A team of four and their videographer exit the plane from 10,500 feet above ground level (AGL) and have 35 seconds from their exit to complete as many of the scoring formations for that round as possible.
+A full meet consists of 10 rounds.
+There are four competitive classes: beginner, intermediate, advanced and open.

 8-Way:

-A team of eight skydivers and one videographer exit the plane from 13,000 ft.
-AGL.
-They have fifty seconds from their exit to complete as many of the scoring formations for that round as possible.
+A team of eight skydivers and one videographer exit the plane from 13,000 feet AGL.
+They have 50 seconds from their exit to complete as many of the scoring formations for that round as possible.
 Each round has a separate draw of formations.
-There are ten rounds in 8-way formation skydiving.
-There are three competitive classes: Intermediate, Advanced and Open.
+There are 10rounds in 8-way formation skydiving.
+There are three competitive classes: intermediate, advanced and open.

 10-Way:

-A team of ten skydivers and one videographer, exit the plane from 11,000 ft.
-AGL.
-A line is marked on the floor from the front edge of the door to the opposite wall at the rear edge of the door.
-The videographer must record an image of the line on the floor prior to the team exiting the aircraft.
-The team must line up behind the line, and no members of the team, except the videographer, may cross any body part over the line until they are beginning their exit.
-Once the plane of the line has been crossed, their working time of forty seconds begins.
+A team of 10 skydivers and one videographer exit the plane from 11,000 feet AGL.
+The team must line up behind a line that runs on the floor from the front edge of the door to the opposite wall at the rear edge of the door, and no members of the team except the videographer (who records an image of the line prior to exit) may cross any body part over the line until they are beginning their exit. ..
+Once the team members cross the line, their working time of 40 seconds begins.
 During this time, they must complete the required formation as quickly as possible and hold the formation for a minimum of five seconds.
 Each team receives a score (in seconds) for the completed formation.
 There are six rounds in 10-way formation skydiving.

 16-Way:

-A team of sixteen skydivers and one videographer exit the plane from 13,000 ft.
-AGL.
-They have fifty seconds from their exit to complete as many of the scoring formations for that round as possible.
+A team of 16 skydivers and one videographer exit the plane from 13,000 feet AGL.
+They have 50 seconds from their exit to complete as many of the scoring formations for that round as possible.
 Each round has a separate draw of formations.
 There are six rounds in 16-way formation skydiving.
-There are three competitive classes: Intermediate, Advanced and Open.
+There are three competitive classes: intermediate, advanced and open.

 Vertical & Mixed Formation Skydiving Events